Blackbelt shares stories from and about Black folks down South.

 The “Black Belt” originally described a region in Alabama characterized by its rich, dark, fertile soil.
-Eventually the phrase grew to represent places throughout the South where Black residents make up a majority of the population.
-Booker T. Washington explained it this way:
+Eventually the phrase grew to represent places throughout the South where Black residents make up a majority of the population due to the expansion of slavery.

 Building upon both definitions of the Black Belt, our Blackbelt propagates the richness of Black Southern culture.
-Through first-person “Call+Response” interviews and thought-provoking essays, Blackbelt shares stories from and about Black folk down South.
+Through the Blackbelt Voices podcast and thought-provoking essays from writers across the region, Blackbelt shares stories from and about Black folk down South.

 Blackbelt is not confined to the Black Belt proper; our goal is to center Black Southerners as we dive into topics relating to history and culture, progressive politics, justice and liberation, and equity and economic opportunity.